Photo by Benjamin LeCorps

 Department of Dairy Science

 Prospective graduate students:

-If you independently obtain a scholarship to pursue graduate study and/or if you would like to be contacted when future opportunities arise in our lab, please email me:
+I do not currently have funding for new graduate students to join the lab.
+If you independently obtain a scholarship to pursue graduate study and/or if you would like to be contacted when future opportunities arise in our lab, please email:

 - Statement of your research interests relating to dairy cattle behavior and welfare and your relevant skills and experience

 - Unofficial transcript from both BS and MS institutions, as applicable